-Purpose Title Description Setup 1.
+r Purpose Title Description Setup 1.
 Installation Describes the tasks (installation, wiring, and others) required to make the controller ready for operations.
 Basic operation 2.
-Initial Settings Describes examples of setting PV input types.
+Initial Settings Describes examples of setting PV input types and control output types.
 Making settings described herein and program creation in "3.
-Programming" allow you to carry out basic control.
+Programming" allows you to carry out basic control.
 Program creation 3.
 Programming Describes examples of creating basic programs.
 The use of the program pattern setup charts included in the "3.7 Program Pattern Setup Charts" is recommended.
-General understand- ing of programming operations 3.5 Program Parameter Map 3.6 Lists of Program Parameters Contains a parameter map that serves as a guide to creating programs.
+General understand- ing of programming operations 3.5 Program Parameter Map3.6 Lists of Program Parameters Contains a parameter map that serves as a guide to creating programs.
 Also includes a brief explanation of the functions of program parameters.
 Operating procedures and troubleshooting 4.
 Operations Describes key operation sequences.
-For operation control through external contact inputs, see the external contact inputs described in "1.5 Terminal Wiring Diagrams".
+For operation control through external contact inputs, see "1.5 Terminal Wiring Diagrams".
 Brief operation 6.1 Parameter Map Contains the parameter map used as a guideline for setting parameters.
 Function description and setpoint recording 6.2 Lists of Parameters Briefly describes the functions of parameters.
 In addition, each parameter table has a User Setting column, where you can record your setpoints when setting them in the controller.

-■ Controllers Applicable to Cascade Primary-loop Control
+Controllers Applicable to Cascade Control

-The specification codes of the UP550 applicable to cascade primary-loop control are given in the table below.
+The specification codes of the UP550 applicable to cascade control are given in the table below.

-UP550-01 UP550-21
+UP550-01 UP550-11 UP550-21